 Do I Need to Feed This Baby Bird?

-If the baby bird is not being fed, however, and if it appears to be growing weaker and more lethargic, the first step should be to find a licensed rehabber to provide it proper care.
-When contacting the rehabber, ask for their evaluation of the bird in question before attempting any emergency feeding.
-If they recommend feeding the baby bird, they may have specific suggestions in mind as an emergency measure, and those suggestions should be meticulously followed.
+If the baby bird is not being fed and appears to be growing weaker and more lethargic, the first step should be to find a licensed rehabilitator to provide it proper care.
+When contacting the rehabilitator, ask for their evaluation of the bird in question before attempting any emergency feeding.
+If it is recommended that you feed the baby bird, he or she might have specific suggestions in mind as an emergency measure, and those suggestions should be meticulously followed.

 If Feeding Is Necessary